jpf/oktane15/session-1-internal-use-cases/servicenow.md

 ## Assume Security_Admin Role

-- click on the lock icon next to the username in top left corner.
+- Click on the lock icon next to the username in top left corner.
 - Select security_admin option and hit OK.

 ## Create REST Message